 Economic modelling of non-participation in public assistance programs generally ascribes the behavior to some combination of stigma, imperfect information, access costs outweighing participation benefits, and social networks (Currie, 2004).
-Stigma was introduced first as a general disutility associated with program participation, and then this model was expanded to include a broader cost/benefit framework (Moffitt, 1983).
-A large empirical and theoretical literature has documented and modelled social network effects in program participation (Aizer & Currie, 2004; Bertrand et al., 2000; Borjas & Hilton, 1996; Manski, 1993).
-Additionally, lack of information can keep eligible potential recipients from discovering their eligibility (Ko & Moffitt, 2022).
+For example, stigma was introduced first as a general disutility associated with program participation, and then this model was expanded to include a broader cost/benefit framework (Moffitt, 1983).
+Additionally, a large empirical and theoretical literature has documented and modelled social network effects in program participation (Aizer & Currie, 2004; Bertrand et al., 2000; Borjas & Hilton, 1996; Manski, 1993).
+Geographic and social networks can facilitate increased take up of public assistance programs.
+Information barriers can also keep eligible potential recipients from realizing their eligibility (Ko & Moffitt, 2022).
+We use these models of non-participation and prior work on the demographic characteristics of LGB populations to generate predictions for the public assistance takeup of this group.

-There are several possible reasons we might expect a receipt and utilization differential of public assistance programs for LGB individuals; the most obvious is that LGB individuals are more likely to be in poverty than heterosexual individuals.
-As a result, they are more likely to qualify, receive, and utilize government assistance to support their economic conditions.
-In fact, some previous studies have used receipt of government assistance as a proxy for poverty and economic distress (Badgett, 2018; Badgett et al., 2006; Uhrig, 2015).
-Another possibility is that LGB individuals are more likely to work in industries that are sensitive to the disruptions caused by the COVID-19 pandemic and so may be more likely to be unemployed and require government assistance as a result.
-Gonzales & Loret de Mola (2021) found that sexual minorities were more likely to be working in COVID-sensitive industries, which would support the hypothesis that they are more vulnerable to employment disruptions (and subsequently need more assistance) caused by the COVID-19 pandemic than otherwise similar heterosexuals.
+Several demand-side mechanisms may lead to increased public assistance participation for LGB adults.
+LGB individuals are more likely to be in poverty than heterosexual individuals and are resultantly more likely to qualify, receive, and utilize government assistance to support their economic conditions.
+In fact, some previous studies have used receipt of government assistance as a proxy for poverty and economic distress (Badgett, 2018; Badgett et al., 2006; Uhrig, 2015).5 In addition to pre-existing vulnerabilities, another possibility is that LGB individuals may have been differentially affected by the COVID-19 pandemic and so may be more likely to be unemployed and require government assistance as a result.
+Gonzales & Loret de Mola (2021) found that sexual minorities were more likely to be working in COVID-19 sensitive industries, which would support the hypothesis that they are more vulnerable to employment disruptions (and subsequently need more assistance) caused by the COVID-19 pandemic than otherwise similar heterosexuals.
+Additionally, Martell & Roncolato, 2022 found that lesbian women, bisexual women, and bisexual men were more likely than their heterosexual counterparts to be in a household that experienced pandemic related job loss.
+These demand-side explanations suggest that LGB people may have higher public assistance take-up due to a higher need for support.

 However, we might also find differentially larger take-up of government assistance programs by LGB individuals compared to similarly situated heterosexual individuals.
 Why might this be the case?
-There are several possibilities which map onto previous theoretical and empirical work, though we do not have the data to decide which best explains the observed differentials.

-First, sexual minority adults are more likely to have college and advanced degrees compared to heterosexuals (Black et al., 2007; C. Carpenter & Gates, 2008; Gonzales & Blewett, 2014), and this is true even among lower-income LGB individuals.
+Information barriers are a common explanation for program non-participation and can be mitigated by education (Currie, 2004).
+Sexual minority adults are more likely to have college and advanced degrees than heterosexuals (Black et al., 2007; C. Carpenter & Gates, 2008; Gonzales & Blewett, 2014).
 More educated individuals may be more likely to be aware of and navigate bureaucratic hurdles to government assistance programs, thus enabling them to take up the programs at higher rates by reducing information barriers and access costs.
 Now, we turn to two other possibilities: stigma and a lack of other support networks.